loomio/loomio_help/content/user_manual/groups/membership/index.md

 ![](leave_group.png)

 ### Assigning titles
 You can name the role someone has within the group, or identify which organization they represent using the **title** feature.
-Just click "Set title" from the memberships panel.
+You or an admin can change yours by clicking **set title** from the dropdown near your name in the desired group's Members tab.

+You can even have different titles in different subgroups.

 ## Membership requests